-By using advanced estate planning techniques, you can get more out of the charitable giving you wish to do because by committing to a charitable trust now, you can create additional value for your charities and secure tax benefits for yourself.
+By using advanced estate planning techniques, you can get more out of the charitable gifting you wish to do because by committing to a charitable trust now, you can create additional value for your charities and secure tax benefits for yourself.

-- a Charitable Lead Trust (CLT);
+- a Charitable Lead Trust (CLT); and

 - a Charitable Remainder Trust (CRT); and

 - a Pooled Income Fund.

 The most common Charitable Lead Trusts are Charitable Lead Annuity Trusts (CLATs) and Charitable Lead UniTrusts (CLUTs).
 A CLAT pays out a fixed amount every year to the charitable beneficiary for the term of the trust, and at the end of the term, the non-charitable beneficiary (typically the children or grandchildren of the Donor) receives whatever remains.
 A CLUT differs in that the money it pays out to the charity during the term is not fixed dollar amount, but a fixed percentage of the value of the trust.